Exploring the Impacts of CO2 Emissions on the Great Barrier Reef

 CO2 helps in trapping the heat and energy from the sun within the earth’s atmosphere.
-This helps in preventing the temperature from getting inhospitably cold and oceans from freezing into solid.
+Because this helps in preventing the temperature from getting inhospitably cold and oceans from freezing into solid.

 CO2 is commonly measured in PPM (Parts Per Million).
 ASHRAE (The American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommended that carbon dioxide levels indoors should be maintained below 1000 ppm.